denoland/dotland/public/posts/deno_in_2020.md

 One of major complaints received from community after 1.0 release was that TypeScript compliation and type-checking are extremely slow.
-There we set our eyes on upgrading out TS compiler host to support incremental typechecking.
+There we set our eyes on improving out TSC integration to support incremental typechecking.
 After a few trial and error PRs we were able to get functionality working and significantly improvement development loop time.
-Even though we managed to improvement type checking speed by leveraging TS compiler's incremental APIs we were still relying on it to emit transpiled sources.
-The transpilation step contributed a significant time slice to the overall compilation pipeline.
+Even though we managed to improvement type checking speed by leveraging TSC's incremental APIs we were still relying on it to emit transpiled sources.
+One of the great design principles of TypeScript is that it's just JavaScript with additional syntax, so stripping out the type information (transpiling to JavaScript) is a relatively easy operation.
+So we set the goal of being able to use SWC in Rust to do transpilation, while continuing to use TSC for type checking.
-(reword)

 After a few months of development out of sight, in a separate repository, a new `deno lint` subcommand was added.
-It's yet another project that is built on top of `swc`.
+It's yet another project that is built on top of the SWC JavaScript parser.

 **Releases that month:**